 Golf

-Fargo has seven excellent public golf courses where you can play a few rounds.
-El Zagal – oriented for beginners – rents clubs (so does Prairiewood!) if you don't have your own.
+Fargo has seven excellent public golf courses to play a few rounds.
+El Zagal is oriented toward beginners and rents clubs (so is Prairiewood!) if you don't have your own.

-The foot version of regular golf, you can head to El Zagal with a soccer ball (or rent one there) and play 9 holes of 'golf.'
-The course runs alongside the actual golf course, and you tee off from the same boxes, but they have their own greens and holes.
+The foot version of regular golf, you can head to El Zagal with a soccer ball (or rent one there) and play nine holes of 'golf.'
+The course runs alongside the golf course, and you tee off from the same boxes, but they have different greens and holes.

 Disc golf

 Several parks across Fargo have disc golf courses.
-You can buy a frolf (frisbee-golf) disc at Scheels for $10-20 and hit the course with friends.
+You can buy a Frolf (frisbee-golf) disc at Scheels or Play it Again Sports for $10-20 and hit the course with friends.

 Thunder Road

-Thunder Road isn't just for families and young kids – pretty much any group of friends can have fun at this outdoor adventure park.
-Mini golfing, batting cages, laser tag, and go-karts are some of the activities found here.
+Thunder Road isn't just for families and young kids—pretty much any group of friends can have fun at this outdoor adventure park.
+Mini golfing, batting cages, laser tag, and go-karts are some activities available here.

-You can appreciate them from May to October, as Thunder Road closes for the winter season.
+You can appreciate them from May to October, and then the arcade, laser tag, and indoor activities are open in the winter months.

 Suite Shots